ubc-systopia/netshaper/README.md

   pairs.
 - `appName` is the name of this instance of the application (used as key for creating/accessing shared memory between the shaped and unshaped components)
+- `queueSize` is the size of the Lamport Queues (lockless SCSP queues) between the shaped and unshaped components
 - `shapedClient` is a json object containing the parameters to configure the shapedClient component
 - `unshapedServer` is a json object containing the parameters to configure the